 09 of 10

-Hailed as one of the world's most beautiful drives, the Cabot Trail winds around Cape Breton's northern shore and rewards fall color seekers in a spectacular way.
+Hailed as one of the world's most beautiful drives, the Cabot Trail winds around Cape Breton Island's northern shore and rewards fall color seekers in a spectacular way.
 Fiery reds, oranges, crimsons, and golds blanket the highlands and reach their peak the first or second week of October.

 10 of 10

 Like the Cabot Trail, the Fundy Coastal Drive is another outstanding maritime journey.
-See some of the highest tides in the world and enjoy the vivacious reds and deep pumpkin oranges, which are at their best the first two weeks of October during Canada’s Thanksgiving Weekend.
+See some of the highest tides in the world and enjoy the vivacious reds and deep pumpkin oranges, which are at their best the first two weeks of October during Canada’s Thanksgiving weekend.
 Tree variety and colors are similar to New England's, yet crowds are minimal in New Brunswick by comparison.
-See a map of New Brunswick and learn more about New Brunswick in the fall.